VenTheZone/lesson_learned/README.md

 /init
 ```

-### 3. Use the Smart Task Command
+### 3. Use the Continual Learning Workflow

-Instead of typing your task directly, use:
+You have two options for using continual learning:

+#### Option A: Use the Command (Recommended for Interactive Use)

+Invoke the smart-task command:
 ```
 /smart-task [your task description]
 ```